rougemeilland/FFXIVFishingScheduleViewer/docs/README_en.md

 To start it, select "Run" from the Windows Start menu or open Explorer.

 ### 2. About "Fishing chance list" screen

-注意事項
-- For the fish checked in the "Option" screen, a graph will be displayed showing when the time zone and weather conditions will be met.
+- On this screen, the time when the conditions (time and weather) of the fish that have been checked on the "Options" screen are satisfied will be displayed in a graph.
-The following information is also displayed for each fish.
+The following information is also displayed for each fish item.
-  - Time when the fish can be caught (both Eorzea time and Earth time)
+  - Time at which fish can be caught (both Eorzean time and local time)
   - A fishing spot where you can catch the fish
   - Required fishing tackle
-  - A note that gives hints on how to catch the fish (the note can be freely edited by the user in the "Options" screen)
+  - Notes for fishing tips (user can freely edit in "Options" screen)
 - By right-clicking on the fish item, you can edit the memo of the fish or hide the fish from the "Fishing chance list" screen.
 - "Discovery difficulty" is a unique ranking by this application, and is a measure of "how difficult it is to meet the time zone conditions and weather conditions of the fish."
 Please note that it does not always match the difficulty level of the fishing itself.